cawolfkreo/rabia-nes/README.md

 Not right now, still WIP.

 # How can I learn about this?
 The [Nes dev website](https://www.nesdev.org) and the [Nes dev wiki](https://www.nesdev.org/wiki/Nesdev_Wiki).
 Additionally, thanks to [Easy 6502](http://skilldrick.github.io/easy6502/) for the 6502 assembly tutorial.
+There is also the section on [Emulation tutorials](https://www.nesdev.org/wiki/Emulation_tutorials) on the Nes Dev wiki.